anypossiblew/ui-map-baidu/README.md

 }
 ```

-Add the UI.Map.qq module as a dependency to your application module :
+Add the UI.Map.baidu module as a dependency to your application module :

 ```javascript
 var myAppModule = angular.module('app.ui-map', ['ui.map']);